wicker/marketsim/suppliers-only/README.md

 # Suppliers only

-1. Define market price as a constant
+- [ ] Define market price as a constant
-1. Load suppliers from the CSV
+- [X] Load suppliers from the CSV
+- [ ] Create the suppliers as agents
-1. Run simulation, see which sells
+- [ ] Run simulation, see which sells